Can Current Agents Close the Discovery-to-Application Gap? A Case Study in Minecraft: Qualitative Failure Analysis

 \subsection{Representative Failure Cases}

-Figure~\ref{fig:failure_cases} shows three representative cases: a working reference, a structural failure (backwards repeaters), and a signal propagation failure (long snake).
+Figure~\ref{fig:failure_cases} shows five representative cases: a working reference, a structural failure (backwards repeaters), a signal propagation failure (long snake), a connectivity failure (islands), and a wire-semantics failure (parallel lines).
 Lit lamps appear bright; dark lamps remain unlit.
 These cases illustrate how agents can construct circuits that are \emph{topologically plausible} yet \emph{functionally broken}---failures that are difficult to diagnose without understanding the underlying redstone mechanics.